gdanny94/Revive-Church/README.md

 ## Examples:

-Take a look at these couple examples that I have in my own portfolio:
+Take a look at my other projects here:

 **Bandit:** https://github.com/gdanny94/Bandit